Pushkar3101/Skybits-Internship-Crowd-Detection/README.md

 This  is a tutorial for how to use TensorFlow's Object Detection API to train a Person detection classifier for detecting small crowd in office spaces and departmental stores on Windows 10.
 I have used anaconda environment(version 4.6.14 ) with tensorflow version 1.13.1.

 #### Steps Required :
 1.Tensorflow GPU Installation
-2.Set up TensorFlow Directory and Anaconda Virtual Environment 3.Labelling Pictures
+2.Set up TensorFlow Directory and Anaconda Virtual Environment
+3.Labelling Pictures
 4.Generate Training data
-5.Creating label map and configuring training 6.Training the data
+5.Creating label map and configuring training
+6.Training the data
 7.Exporting the Inference Graph
 8.Testing
 	      *** common errors and their solution

 ## 1. Tensorflow GPU Installation
 ### Conventional Approach -
 - First find if the GPU is compatible with Tensorflow GPU or not!
-(From Here)
-- Download and Install Cuda Toolkit from here.
+- Download and Install Cuda Toolkit
 - Download cuDNN by signing up on Nvidia Developer Website
 - Install cuDNN by extracting the contents of cuDNN into the Toolkit path installed in Step 2.
 There will be files that you have to replace in CUDA Toolkit Directory.
 - Is that it?
 No, then you need to check your path variables if CUDA_HOME is present or not.
 If not, please add it manually.